BrahmRamkissoon/My-CodeSchool-Code/JavaScript-RoadTrip-Part-3/Level-3-Hoisting-Load-Order/README.md

-# Level 3 - Load Order
+# Level 3 - Hoisting Load Order
 Build an awareness of the pitfalls of load order within a scope.

 ## 3.1 Hoisting